tosuak/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    The closure is the name parameter because the inner fucntion goes out of it's scope and to the outer function to define the value of name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The name would always be the same but the newRoll would change.

 c.
 What is the lexical scope of `newRoll`?
+    The lexical scope of newRoll is in the inner function.

 ### Task 3 - Stretch Goals